Kin The Know

 Firstly, it’s become apparent just how closely my cycle and mental health are related.
 My lowest, darkest days are almost always the ones directly before a bleed, and it presents as more than just getting teary watching tissue commercials.

-Given the intensity, it’s quite possible that alongside my long-term depression I also have PMDD, a relatively recent addition to the DSM.
+Given the intensity, it’s quite possible that alongside my mental health conditions also have PMDD, a relatively recent addition to the DSM.
 Or, it’s possible my existing conditions just RAMP THE HECK UP during that time.
 Personally, I feel equipped to deal with these issues on my own now, but highly encourage anyone feeling particularly down or impulsive to see their GP.

 My skin and energy levels are at their best during my ovulation, to the point where if I were to plan for new headshots it would absolutely be for around Day 14.
 Many people might go through these insights during adolescence, so in some ways it feels like I’ve been through a second puberty.
 Tracking has helped me make sense of these fluctuations and get rid of the am I just... crazy? thoughts that creep in during a particularly weepy, or bloated, moment.

-My friends who are on the Pill, or have the IUD, have mentioned experiencing regular symptoms of PMS despite not bleeding.
+My friends who are on hormonal birth control mentioned experiencing regular symptoms of PMS despite not bleeding.
 Looking back, I wish I’d recorded my own mental health fluctuations, as there may have been a hormonal contribution I hadn’t even realised.

 While I experienced severe pain some months, the pain I have now is not as intense or frequent as when I was younger.
 For now, I’m just grateful to know why my jeans are starting to get snug (ah yes, it’s Day 25).